Archaic Dutch declension: Personal pronouns

 Uniquely, modern Dutch retains the use of cases in the personal pronouns.
 The older forms were the same as the modern ones, with the modern object form used for both the dative and accusative, and the subject form for the nominative.
 For the genitive, the possessive determiners (which were fully inflected, see below) were used, but there were also special pronoun forms which used the genitive form of the possessive (ending -er).

 An exception was the third-person plural.
 The standard prescribed that hen was the accusative form, while hun was the dative.

 Possessive determiners

 The possessive determiners declined like strong adjectives.
-In modern Dutch, they don't decline at all, except for ons.
+In modern Dutch, they do not decline at all, except for ons.